SteveDoyle2/pyNastran/quick_start/py_docs/readme.txt

 7. The 'def main():' signals the end of the parsing
 8. All code must have a 'def main():'
 9. Classes are not supported
-10. The order in the file is the orer that the rst will be written.
+10. The order in the file is the order that the rst will be written.
 Put it in order.
 11. The code in main() is executed when py_to_rst.py is run.